pyFFTW/pyFFTW/README.txt

 FFTW ( http://www.fftw.org/ ).
 The ultimate aim is to present a unified interface for all the possible transforms that FFTW can perform.

-Currently, only the complex DFT is supported, though on arbitrary axes of abitrary shaped and strided arrays, which makes it almost feature equivalent to standard FFT functions of ``numpy.fft`` (indeed, it supports the ``clongdouble`` dtype which ``numpy.fft`` does not).
+Both the complex DFT and the real DFT are supported, as well as on arbitrary axes of abitrary shaped and strided arrays, which makes it almost feature equivalent to standard and real FFT functions of ``numpy.fft`` (indeed, it supports the ``clongdouble`` dtype which ``numpy.fft`` does not).
-It shouldn't be too much work to extend it to other schemes such as the real DFT.

 A comprehensive unittest suite is included with the source.

+To build from source, the FFTW library must be installed already.

 The documentation can be found at http://hgomersall.github.com/pyFFTW/ , the source is on github: https://github.com/hgomersall/pyFFTW and the python package index page is here: http://pypi.python.org/pypi/pyFFTW .